 Effects | ↑ speed strength ↑ explosive strength ↑ intermuscular coordination |

-The aim of explosive strength training is to develop strength as quickly as possible.
+Explosive strength training aims to develop strength as quickly as possible.
 Non-maximum loads are moved explosively at 30 to 60% 1RM.
-It is important that you do not train to the point of exhaustion and that you also ensure a relatively long break.
+It is crucial that you do not train to the point of exhaustion and that you also ensure a relatively long break.

 Plyometric training